Mankifg/Discord-bot/README.md

 # Discord-bot
 A multi purpuse discord bot cappabe of many commands.
-It uses some api and preform mosty interactive actions.
-It also include some classic games like: hangman, wordle, tictactoe (vs computer or player).
+It uses some APIs and preforms mostly interactive actions.
+It also includes some classic games:
+* hangman,
+* wordle,
+* tictactoe (vs computer or player).

 # .ENV structure